-Let’s dig into the top reasons for why content remains so important.
+Let’s dig into the top reasons content remains so important.

-Many people do not realize how vital having a regularly updated blog can be to SEO rankings.
+Many people do not realize how vital having a regularly updated blog can be to organic search rankings.
 In fact, Social Media Today goes far enough to state, “There is not a better way to add relevant content to your website on a regular basis than to utilize a blog.”
-Adding well-written and informative content not only encourages possible customers to visit your page, it also increases the page count for your actual site.
+Adding well-written, informative content not only encourages prospective customers to visit your site, it also increases the page count for your actual site.

-I’ve been mentioning how your blog should really be a stream of educational content, but how exactly does this benefit your company?
+I’ve mentioned how your blog should be a stream of educational content, but how exactly does this benefit your company?
 Regardless of the industry, being considered a thought leader creates a sense of trust from current and prospective customers.
-If you are an engineering product company specializing in electrical outlets, being a trusted source on all things electric – from electricity conducts to electric cars and the latest innovation – will set your company aside from others in the industry.
-This educational content lets your potential consumers know the wealth of knowledge you have on your product and service, creating a trust.
+If you are an engineering product company specializing in electrical outlets, being a trusted source on all things electric – for example, electric vehicles and the latest trends in this space – sets your company apart from others in the industry.
+This educational content let's your potential consumers know the wealth of knowledge you have on your product and service, creating trust.

-The content should be based on Buyer Personas and the Buyer’s Journey to build trust through established thought leadership.
-Buyer Personas represent ideal customers and are the people who you create content for.
+The content should be based on buyer personas and the buyer’s journey to build trust through established thought leadership.
+Buyer personas represent ideal customers and should be the main focus for developing your content plan and strategy.
 Start here.
-The goal should be to solve your personas’ problems through educating them.
-Similarly, the Buyer’s Journey focuses on what stage the perspective customer falls under – awareness, consideration, or decision.
+The goal should be to solve your personas’ problems through educating them on a topic.
+Similarly, the buyer’s journey focuses on what stage of the funnel the perspective customer falls under – as shown in the graphic below.
 By catering content to fit the proper stage, it ensures that the buyer feels understood and in capable hands.